 (Modern Survival.org) – Disaster can strike anywhere, at any time.
 When it does, people often sustain injuries and need to be moved out of danger.
-This becomes much more complicated when the person is unconscious or incapacitated in some way.
-If you’re facing a situation in which a loved one is knocked out cold and you have to move them to safety, do you know how to do it without injuring yourself in the process?
+This becomes much more complicated when the person is unconscious or incapacitated.
+If you’re facing a situation where a loved one is knocked out cold, and you have to move them to safety, do you know how to do it without injuring yourself in the process?

 Daniel Shaw, a retired US Marine, is here to explain how to move someone using a fireman’s carry in the following video:

-Before moving an individual who may have injuries, you have to be certain the risk of the environment is greater than the risk of causing additional injury.
-Fires, building collapse, or hordes of angry rioters are all valid reasons to pick up a downed comrade and move them to a safer location.
+Before moving an individual who may have injuries, you have to be sure the risk of the environment is greater than the risk of causing additional harm.
+Fires, building collapse, or hordes of angry rioters are valid reasons to pick up a downed comrade and move them to a safer location.